CprimeLearningLabs/terraform-gcp-intro/labs/lab-4.1-Locals/lab-4.1-using_locals.md

 terraform plan
 ```

-Confirm that the plan does not come up with any changes to make to the actual infrastructure in AWS.
+Confirm that the plan does not come up with any changes to make to the actual infrastructure in GCP.
 ![Terraform plan results with locals declared](./images/tf-locals.png "Terraform plan results with locals declared")